 Hence, it upholds the constitutional principles.
 In AK.Gopalan v.
-State of Madras8, the court upheld that the constitution is supreme and that a statute law must always be in compliance
+State of Madras^{δ}, the court upheld that the constitution is supreme and that a statute law must always be in compliance with the constitutional criteria in order to be valid.

 5 DR. J.N PANDEY, CONSTITUTIONAL LAW OF INDIA (56TH Ed.
 Central Law Agency, 2019).
 6AIR 1982 SC 1473.